 Why Delphi Is a Trusted Provider with Addiction Center

-Addiction Center is committed to providing trustworthy and accurate and authoritative information about the rehab facilities we feature on our site.
-We therefore are partners with the addiction treatment provider Delphi Behavioral Health Group, which was selected as a trusted provider with Addiction Center after a careful vetting process.
+Addiction Center is committed to providing trustworthy, accurate, and authoritative information about the rehab facilities we feature on our site.
+Therefore, we have partnered with the addiction treatment provider Delphi Behavioral Health Group, which was selected as a trusted provider with Addiction Center after a careful vetting process.
 Our vetting process included due diligence research such as visiting facilities, touring their programs, meeting staff, and talking with key individuals in the industry.

 We were also impressed by the treatment outcomes that distinguish Delphi as a network of facilities that are nationally recognized for their medical and clinical excellence.
-Another key qualification that makes Delphi a trusted provider is its access to an extensive network of referral partners, which assures all Delphi callers that they will be referred to the right provider(s) for their individual treatment needs.
+A key qualification that makes Delphi a trusted provider is its access to an extensive network of referral partners, which assures that all who call Delphi will be referred to the right provider(s) based on their individual treatment needs.

-Another qualification for partnership with Delphi was a commitment to clinical excellence and the use of evidence-based practices in order to achieve optimal treatment outcomes was another qualification.
+Another qualification for partnership with Delphi was a commitment to clinical excellence and the use of evidence-based practices in order to achieve optimal treatment outcomes.
 (Please refer to the below checklist of things to look for in a trusted provider.)
 Delphi also provides clients with comfortable settings, low client-therapist ratios, and excellent case management services while delivering effective treatment methods in both medical and clinical settings.

 While we’re committed to fulfilling our mission of providing trustworthy referrals and reliable, up-to-date information about facilities that appear on our site, we also encourage you to do your own research when weighing rehab options.
 To help you in this endeavor, we’ve put together the following checklist of things to look for in determining whether a prospective rehab center will provide you with high-quality care: